Do you want to take the next step in your medical career and open up your own practice? How hard is it to finance a medical practice?

 - And more…

 Without knowing all of this, it isn’t possible to give you an estimate of the amount of money you need.
-Other factors can influence the overall cost of setting up your practice including specialty, location, and size.
+Other factors can influence the overall cost of setting up your practice, including specialty, location, and size.

-But if you already know how much you’ll need (or have a decent guess), it’s time to actually get that money…
+But if you already know how much you’ll need (or have a decent guess), it’s time actually to get that money…

 A Quick Guide To Financing Your First Medical Practice